Allocation of Resources · 5 question types

 A 4-mark "how can the government correct a negative externality" question usually rewards two clearly distinct policies, each with a short explanation.

 The government levies an indirect tax on the producer or consumer of the good.
-If the tax is set equal to the external cost per unit, it forces the producer or consumer to internalise the externality: their private cost now matches the social cost.
+If the tax is set equal to the per unit, it forces the producer or consumer to internalise the externality: their private cost now matches the social cost.

 On a diagram, the tax shifts the supply curve to the left.
 The equilibrium price rises and the equilibrium quantity falls, bringing output back toward the socially optimal level.